suvratkumra/Portfolio_2DPlatformerVersion/README.md

 * npm install --save -g d3-interpolate

 Possible issues which does not let you compile the code:
-* Try updating the react scripts using command "npm install react-scripts@latest"
+* Try updating the react scripts using command *npm install react-scripts@latest*